Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Summary and Conclusions

 The presented methodology builds on prior work by \citet{Sheth_2010} that proposed the separate modelling of luminosity function and volume selection in the context of photometric redshift estimation. \citet{van_Daalen_2018} later considered this approach in the context of galaxy clustering redshift estimation and studied the advantages of this approach in the context of the modelling of galaxy-dark matter bias.
 We extend and complement the literature by considering a weak lensing data vector and including the luminosity function into the modelling of the intrinsic alignment (IA) signal.
 We detail our approach in \S~\ref{sec:theory_and_methods}.
-We consider the following questions: \begin{itemize} \item \textit{What are the critical parameter degeneracies of our joint IA-photo-z modelling in the context of a LSST-like weak lensing analysis?} \item \textit{What are the implications for the posterior cosmological parameter constraints and the calibration of systematics in the advent of multisurvey analyses?
-How do our results compare with a traditional approach?} \end{itemize} To address these questions \S~\ref{sec:forecasting_setup} presents a Fisher forecast within the context of both LSST Y1 and Y10, to study the effect of this model extension on cosmological parameter constraints.
-The forecast is verified to match the modeling guidelines and assumptions defined in the LSST Science Requirements Document (SRD, \citealt{srd_lsst_desc}).
-The main differences between the SRD model and ours lies in the parametrization of photometric redshift and IA modelling.
-The SRD treats uncertainty in the sample redshift distribution by marginalizing over the mean shift and variance of each tomographic source bin.
-The intrinsic alignment signal is modelled separately.
-In contrast, we model the luminosity function (LF) separately from the survey volume selection function.
+We consider the following questions: \begin{itemize} \item \textit{What are the critical parameter degeneracies of our joint IA-photo-z modelling in the context of an LSST-like weak lensing analysis?} \item \textit{What are the implications for the posterior cosmological parameter constraints and the calibration of systematics in the advent of multisurvey analyses?
+How do our results compare with a traditional approach?} \end{itemize} To address these questions \S~\ref{sec:forecasting_setup} presents a Fisher forecast set-up within the context of both LSST Y1 and Y10, to study the effect of this model extension on cosmological parameter constraints.
 We illustrate the impact of the luminosity function parameters on the sample redshift distribution and cosmic shear angular power spectra in \S~\ref{sec:lf_params_impact_dndz} and \S~\ref{sec:lf_params_impact_datavector}.
-In \S~\ref{subsec:results_ia_lf_only} we marginalize over the luminosity function in the SRD IA model and illustrate the high sensitivity of the Fisher information of the intrinsic alignment model parameters on variations of luminosity function parameters.
-Specifically, we see that upon marginalizing over the luminosity function parameters the $1\sigma$ constraints degrade by 20\%, while the IA parameter constraints are affected up to the 200\% level for forecasting year 10.
-This exploration highlights the fundamental importance and possibilities presented by the complete incorporation of luminosity function parameters into cosmological investigations.
-By simultaneously modeling systematic influences through a unified luminosity function, we not only capitalize on inherent correlations but also enhance our comprehension of the intricate relationships among different parameters.
+In \S~\ref{subsec:results_ia_lf_only} we marginalize over the luminosity function parameters present in the IA modelling in an otherwise standard analysis approach, and illustrate the high sensitivity of the Fisher information of the intrinsic alignment model parameters on variations of luminosity function parameters.
+Specifically, we see that upon marginalizing over the luminosity function parameters the $1\sigma$ constraints on dark energy equation of state parameters degrade by 20\%, while the IA parameter constraints are affected up to the 200\% level for forecasting year 10.
+This exploration highlights the importance and possibilities presented by the complete incorporation of luminosity function parameters into cosmological investigations.